 Giving the gift of life is easier than you think.
 Donating blood or signing up to a bone marrow registry will take only minutes of your time but has the potential to make a substantial, sometimes lifesaving, difference to the lives of others.

 The HSA Blood Bank at the Cayman Islands Hospital collects over 1,000 units of blood per year.
 In terms of gallons, that is over 125 gallons, and more is needed.
+While donor numbers are increasing and importation of blood and blood products is decreasing, only 2.4 percent of the eligible 30 percent of the population are donating.

 There are some criteria for the public who wish to donate, which are in-line with international standards and not imposed only in the Cayman Islands.